crgc/tic-tac-toe/README.md

 * taking this order into account, players will take turns to choose an available position in the board
 * the game can finish with a winner or in a draw

+## How to run the test cases

+- Open a command line terminal on the project root folder
+- Run `bundle install` to install the gems
+- Run `bundle exec rspec` to run all the test cases

 ## Built With

 - Ruby